Quadratically Regularized Subgradient Methods for Weakly Convex Optimization with Weakly Convex Constraints: Preliminaries

 for any $(\bx,\bx')\in\X\times\X$ and any $\bzt\in\partial h(\bx')$.
 We denote the normal cone of $\X$ at $\bx$ by $\mathcal{N}_\X(\bx)$ and the distance from $\bx$ to a set $S$ by $\text{Dist}(\bx,S)=\min_{\by\in S}\|\bx-\by\|$.

 The following assumptions about \eqref{eq:gco} are made throughout the paper: \begin{assumption} The following statements hold: \begin{itemize} \item[A.] $f_i(\bx)$ is closed and $\rho$-weakly convex with $\partial f_i(\bx)\neq \emptyset$ on any $\bx\in\mathcal{X}$ for $i=0,1,\dots,m$. \item[B.] $\min\limits_{\by\in\X} \lbrace g(\by) + \frac{\rho+\rho_\epsilon}{2}\|\by - \bx \|^2 \rbrace < -\sigma_\epsilon$ for any $\epsilon^2$-feasible solution $\bx$ ($\bx\in\X$ and $g(\bx)\leq \epsilon^2$) for some positive constants $\sigma_\epsilon$ and $\rho_\epsilon$.
 We call this condition \emph{uniform Slater's condition}.\footnote{The original Slater's condition states that $g(\bar\by)<0$ for some $\bar\by\in X$.
-Here, our assumption is stronger because it includes the term $\rho_\epsilon\|\bx - \bar\by \|^2$ and requires that inequality holds for any $\epsilon^2$-feasible solution $\bx$.} \item[C.] The domain $\X$ is compact such that $\max_{\bx,\bx'\in\X}\|\bx-\bx'\|\leq D$ for some constant $D$. \item[D.] $f_{\text{lb}}\equiv\min_{\bx\in\X}f(\bx)>-\infty$. \item[E.] We have access to an initial $\epsilon^2$-feasible solution $\bx_{\text{feas}}$ with $\bx_{\text{feas}}\in\X$ and $g(\bx_{\text{feas}})\leq \epsilon^2$. \item[F.] $\|\bzt\|\leq M$ for a constant $M$ for any $\bzt\in\partial f_i(\bx)$, $\bx\in\X$, and $i=0,\dots,m$. \end{itemize} \end{assumption}
+Here, our assumption is stronger because it includes the term $\rho_\epsilon\|\bar\by - \bx \|^2$ and requires that inequality holds for any $\epsilon^2$-feasible solution $\bx$.} \item[C.] The domain $\X$ is compact such that $\max_{\bx,\bx'\in\X}\|\bx-\bx'\|\leq D$ for some constant $D$. \item[D.] $f_{\text{lb}}\equiv\min_{\bx\in\X}f(\bx)>-\infty$. \item[E.] We have access to an initial $\epsilon^2$-feasible solution $\bx_{\text{feas}}$ with $\bx_{\text{feas}}\in\X$ and $g(\bx_{\text{feas}})\leq \epsilon^2$. \item[F.] $\|\bzt\|\leq M$ for a constant $M$ for any $\bzt\in\partial f_i(\bx)$, $\bx\in\X$, and $i=0,\dots,m$. \end{itemize} \end{assumption}

 A function is $\rho$-weakly convex if it is differentiable and the gradient is $\rho$-Lipchitz continuous.
 Hence, the two applications given in Section~\ref{sec:apps} satisfy Assumption~\ref{assume:stochastic}A when the loss functions $\phi$ and $\sigma$ are smooth.
-It is easy to show that $g$ defined in \eqref{eq:gco} is also $\rho$-weakly convex under Assumption~\ref{assume:stochastic}A. An example satisfies Assumption~\ref{assume:stochastic}B will be provided in Section~\ref{sec:exp} (see Remark~\ref{eq:example}).
-A discussion about Assumption~\ref{assume:stochastic}E is given in Remark~\eqref{eq:initialfeasible}.
+It is easy to show that $g$ defined in \eqref{eq:gco} is also $\rho$-weakly convex under Assumption~\ref{assume:stochastic}A. A discussion about Assumption~\ref{assume:stochastic}E is given in Remark~\ref{eq:initialfeasible}.